 SUSAN SOON HE STANTON

-is a playwright and screenwriter in New York, originally from the consonant-free town of Aiea, Hawai‘i.
+Playwright, television and screenwriter, originally from the consonant-free town of Aiea, Hawai‘i, now based in New York.
 Her work has appeared at Clubbed Thumb, East West Players, Playwrights Horizons, Kennedy Center, The Flea, Honolulu Theater For Youth, Southern Rep, Joe’s Pub, Oregon Shakespeare Festival, Perry Mansfield, and others.

-Awards and honors include Kilroy’s List 2015 & 2016, Southern Rep’s Ruby Prize Runner-up, Susan Glaspell Prize Finalist, a Susan Smith Blackburn nomination, Po’okela Award for best new play, and a NET Partnership Grant with Satori Group.
+Awards and honors include the Venturous Playwrights Fellowship, Leah Ryan’s Feww Award, Kilroy’s List 2015 & 2016, Southern Rep’s Ruby Prize Runner-up, Susan Glaspell Prize Finalist, a Susan Smith Blackburn nomination, Po’okela Award for best new play, and a NET Partnership Grant with Satori Group.
 From Kumu Kahua, she has won four playwriting awards, Hawai’i Prize (x 2) and Resident Prize (x 2).

 She is a 2016 recipient of South Coast Rep’s Elizabeth George Emerging Writers Commission.
-Other commissions include Kumu Kahua, Honolulu Theater for Youth, New Sounds Theater, and Second Generation.
+Other commissions include Yale Repertory Theater, Live Source, Kumu Kahua, Honolulu Theater for Youth, New Sounds Theater, and Second Generation.